OmChillure/OmChillure/README.md

 # 💫 About Me:
-🔭  I’m currently focused on learning Generative Ai<br>🤝 Delving in C++ to master data structures and algorithms.<br>⚡ Being a fresher seeking continous opportunities for open source contributions<br><br>
+🔭  I’m currently focused on learnirning BLockchain <br>🤝 Delving in C++ to master data structures and algorithms.<br>⚡ Being a fresher seeking continous opportunities for open source contributions<br><br>

 ## 🌐 Socials: